d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Writing Tests
 ─────────────

-  SWI-Prolog includes the `PlUnit' unit testing framework[3], in which unit tests are written in special blocks of Prolog code enclosed within the directives `begin_tests/1' and `end_tests/1'.
+  SWI-Prolog includes the `PlUnit' unit testing framework[2], in which unit tests are written in special blocks of Prolog code enclosed within the directives `begin_tests/1' and `end_tests/1'.
 To insert a new block of unit tests (also known as a /test-set/) in a Prolog buffer, use the command `M-x sweeprolog-plunit-testset-skeleton'.

+  Command: sweeprolog-plunit-testset-skeleton
+        Insert a `PlUnit' test-set skeleton at point.

   This command prompts for a name to give the new test-set and inserts a template such as the following: